 Pillar pages may repurpose content from existing cluster posts, but it’s not a requirement.
 It will, however, allow brands to create pillar pages more efficiently while promoting more consistent messaging.

 4. How to make your old content fresh again for SEO?

 If you have a library of old posts that don’t get any traffic, use a pillar page to revive them.
 Simply insert internal links to your old posts and focus on promoting and ranking your pillar page.

 Build a successful pillar content strategy today

 You need a workforce to plan your topic cluster, build your pillar page, and write your cluster posts.
 ClearVoice proudly works with a large team of professional freelance writers experienced in these campaigns.
-To make sure you build your pillar content the right way, fill out the form below, and let’s discuss your strategy.
+Talk to a content specialist about developing pillar page content for your brand today.